laminlabs/lamin-blog/docs/intro-to-laminr.md

-# An introduction to LaminR, using the PBMC 3k dataset

-Tyler Burns
-Burns Life Sciences Consulting GmbH
-June 23, 2025 \- March 1, 2026

 ---

-_The fate of future generations depends more than ever before on the quality and quantity of our infrastructure investment today._

-Ursula von der Leyen, European Development Days 2022
+title: "An introduction to LaminR, using the PBMC 3k dataset"
+date: 2026-03-26
+author: tjburns08
+affiliation:
+  tjburns08: Burns Life Sciences Consulting, Berlin
 ---

-# Introduction

 There are always exciting new analyses of new data to be done with new tools.
 This is especially true in the current frothing cauldron of innovation around AI.
 But any data scientist will tell you that one of the keys to a good data science project is good data engineering practices.
 If your data infrastructure is bad (e.g. your data are disorganized, you don't know who did what, and so forth), you're not going to have a good time.
 Thus, a lot of work needs to be front loaded into how the data are going to be handled, stored, modified, and tracked over a project, while being compliant to any regulations around the data itself (e.g. in the US, HIPAA).